Mile Svilar

 Mile Svilar (Миле Свилар; born 27 August 1999) is a professional footballer who plays as a goalkeeper for club Roma.
 Born in Belgium, he played for the Serbia national team.

 Club career

 Early career and Anderlecht

-Svilar is a product of the Belgian youth teams of KFCO Wilrijk and Beerschot A.C..
-In 2010 he joined Anderlecht, signing his first professional contract with the club in 27 August 2015.
+Svilar is a product of the Belgian youth teams of KFCO Wilrijk and Beerschot AC.
+In 2010 he joined Anderlecht, signing his first professional contract with the club on 27 August 2015.
 He was promoted to the first team in the 2016–17 season as the third choice goalkeeper, he was first included in the match day squad in the Belgian Cup match against Charleroi.
 He was also amongst the unused substitutes in Anderlecht's victory in the 2017 Belgian Super Cup.

 Benfica

 Svilar signed a five-year contract with Portuguese champions Benfica on 28 August 2017.
 On 14 October, he made his debut with the club in a 1–0 victory over Olhanense, becoming the youngest goalkeeper to ever play for Benfica.
 In international competition, he broke Iker Casillas' record as the youngest goalkeeper to ever play in the Champions League on 18 October 2017, in a 1–0 home defeat to Manchester United, aged 18 years and 52 days.
 In the return leg against the English side, aged 18 years and 65 days, he became the youngest goalkeeper ever to save a penalty in a Champions League match.
 In the same match, which ended in a 2–0 away defeat, he also became the youngest player ever to score an own goal in the competition.